SeanBryan51/benchcab/docs/user_guide/config_options.md

 ### [name](#name)

-: **Default:** base name of [branch_path](#+repo.svn.branch_path) if an SVN repository is given, for Git repositories the default is the branch name, _optional key_. :octicons-dash-24: An alias name used internally by `benchcab` for the branch.
-The `name` key also specifies the directory name of the source code when retrieving from SVN or GitHub.
+: **Default:** base name of [branch_path](#+repo.svn.branch_path) if an SVN repository is given; the branch name if a git repository is given; the folder name if a local path is given, _optional key_. :octicons-dash-24: An alias name used internally by `benchcab` for the branch.
+The `name` key also specifies the directory name of the source code when retrieving from SVN, GitHub or local.

 ```yaml
 realisations: